Urtica dioica: Competitive eating

 In the United Kingdom, an annual World Nettle Eating Championship draws thousands of people to Dorset, where competitors attempt to eat as much of the raw plant as possible.
 Competitors are given 60 cm stalks of the plant, from which they strip the leaves and eat them.
 Whoever strips and eats the most stinging nettle leaves in a fixed time is the winner.
 The competition dates back to 1986, when two neighbouring farmers attempted to settle a dispute about which had the worst infestation of nettles, and one of them said to the other, "I'll eat any nettle of yours that's longer than mine."

 Traditional medicine

-As Old English stiðe, nettle is one of the nine plants invoked in the pagan Anglo-Saxon Nine Herbs Charm, recorded in 10th-century traditional medicine.
+As Old English stiþe and wergulu, nettle is one of the nine plants invoked in the pagan Anglo-Saxon Nine Herbs Charm, recorded in 10th-century traditional medicine.
 Nettle was believed to be a galactagogue - a substance that promotes lactation.
-Urtication, or flogging with nettles, is the process of deliberately applying stinging nettles to the skin to provoke inflammation.
-An agent thus used was considered to be a rubefacient (something that causes redness), used as a folk remedy for treating rheumatism.
-A study undertaken in 2000 showed that nettles were an effective therapy in relieving the pain of arthritis.
+Urtication, or flogging with nettles, is the process of deliberately applying stinging nettles to the skin to provoke inflammation; an agent thus used was considered to be a rubefacient (something that causes redness), used as a folk remedy to supposedly treat rheumatism.